Phone consultation or video consultation?

 You must be alone for the consultation, unless you are attending as a parent or a carer.
 You must tell Dr Baird if anyone else is in the room, or if anyone else will be involved in the consultation.

 You may use speakerphone.

 You must not record the phone call.
 You must not stream the call to another device.
 Dr Baird will not record the phone call.

-If the reason or reasons for the consultation are not appropriate for a phone consultation, Dr Baird will ask you to arrange a video consultation, or a face-to-face in person consultation, or to go to hospital, as appropriate.
+If the reason or reasons for the consultation are not appropriate for a phone consultation, Dr Baird will ask you to arrange a video consultation, or an in person consultation, or to go to hospital, as appropriate.

 The time required to address the reasons for your consultation may exceed the time booked for the consultation.
 In this situation, you may be asked to book another appointment to address the reasons that cannot be not covered in the consultation.

 When the phone consultation is completed, please phone St Kilda Medical Group to make payment.

 Checks before, during, and at the end of the consultation

 Confirm your identity (name, date of birth, Medicare number, phone number, other)